 What Is Flexo Printing?

 Flexo printing is a similar process to how a stamp is used.
 A specific ink color is applied to rubber printing plates with elevated sections that form the desired image.
 The printing plates are attached to rolling cylinders, which move the printing medium across the ink-coated raised design, allowing the print to take.
 Do you want to have an advantage over your competitors?
 Are you interested in driving more revenue for your business?
 Does your brand need a new look?
 If you answered yes to any of these questions, then this blog is a must read for you.
-KDM has a new technology (links to 3d displays arrive blog) that is causing a huge commotion in the printing industry.
+KDM has a new technology that is causing a huge commotion in the printing industry.
 You might ask yourself why you need a custom 3D display?
 We have 7 reasons why.

 Flexo printing is commonly used when printing large amounts of the same design.
 This form of printing can be seen all over the food industry as labels for bottles, cans, and more are all commonly created through flexo printing.
 Prints can be transferred to a variety of materials such as papers, foils, plastics, and more.